 The new site will allow for visual art exhibitions in addition to theatrical productions.
 The festival has commissioned artists to dream up projects inspired by the new landscape, among them Kholoud Sawaf, a Syrian director; Melissa McGill, a Hudson Valley-based visual artist; and Madeline Sayet, the executive director of Yale University’s Indigenous Performing Arts Program and a member of the Mohegan tribe.

-Like most theaters across the country, the Hudson Valley Shakespeare Festival canceled its 2020 season because of the pandemic.
+Like most theaters across the country, the Hudson Valley Shakespeare canceled its 2020 season because of the pandemic.
 But it plans to return for one final season at Boscobel next summer.

 Sarah Bahr is a reporter on the Culture desk and a member of the 2020-2021 New York Times fellowship class. @smbahr14